AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * iOS 13 is now supported with the HTTP2 connector.

 * Improved quarantine management and cleanup of the tables used by the push notification feature (nms:address and nms:appSubscriptionRcp).
 For iOS (HTTP2 connector only), disabled tokens are now handled in the same way as for Android.
 The disable flag is now set in the NmsAppSubscriptionRcp table.
+[Read more](../../production/using/database-cleanup-workflow.md#subscription-cleanup--nmac-)

 * A new option has been added in the **JavaScript code** and **Advanced JavaScript code** workflow activities to define a time-out period.
 This prevents the javascript execution phase from running for too long.
 If the time-out period elapses, the workflow is stopped.
 The default time-out is 1 hour.